(All fields required)

 Learn more about laser capture microdissection.

-We have invested deeply in state-of-the-art technologies to advance research through musculoskeletal, cardiac and brain imaging.
+We have made a significant invest in state-of-the-art technologies to advance research through musculoskeletal, cardiac and brain imaging.

 Our capabilities include functional magnetic resonance imaging (fMRI) using a dedicated 3-Tesla MRI scanner, magnetic resonance spectroscopy (MRS) of brain metabolism, dynamic perfusion imaging, diffusion imaging and diffusion tensor imaging.